top of page

 Keep a strong link with family and friends back home.

-Don’t you get sick of feeling alone all the time?
+«Don’t you get sick of being alone all the time?»

-You must get so lonely!
+«But you must get so lonely!»

+Let’s all agree on one thing: The people you hang out with can make or break your trip.
+The right companion, even for a day, is a game changer.
 Most times when I've felt lonely, I wasn’t actually alone.
 I just felt like an outsider.
 Or a dinosaur.
 I was either spending time with someone with whom I didn’t connect, or a group of people I couldn’t relate to.

 Keep doing what you love

-I never feel lonely with a book in my hands.
-Ever.
-So I make sure to bring tons of them with me and I take full advantage of hostels’ book exchange shelves.
 Music is another huge companion in my life.
-If I’m feeling out of sorts, I’ll walk around by myself or sit on a park bench and people-watch with my headphones on -- a guaranteed mood-switcher.
-Whether your thing is to paint, play an instrument, dance, photograph, draw, whatever.
-Travel is a version of removal, but your favorite things shouldn’t be removed from your travels.
-So keep doing what you’ve always loved doing, and throughout your adventures those creature comforts will go a long way towards providing... well, comfort.
+If I’m feeling out of sorts, I’ll walk around by myself or sit on a park bench and people-watch with my headphones on: a guaranteed mood-booster.
+Maybe your thing is to paint, play an instrument, dance, photograph, draw...

 Stay in solo-friendly spots

-The backpacking / hostel circuit allows you to meet like-minded people because of its social structure (I like hostelbookers.com, hostelworld.com and booking.com).
-They’ll have social areas like a lounge or a bar, sometimes even a pool.
-Now, you younger travellers: If you’d socialize with anyone willing to do shots with you, then you’ll have no problem finding peers, especially in the cheaper hostels.
+Now, all you younger travellers: If you’re willing to socialize with anyone willing to do shots with you, then you’ll have no problem finding peers, especially in the cheaper hostels.
 My experience was slightly different.
 As a 30-year-old who was kinda over the let’s get shit-faced scene, good travel mates (and good party mates!) didn’t fall from the sky.
-At times, I pondered whether I was too old for the backpacking circuit (NEVER! ), but then I’d meet women my age, or in their 50s and 60s!
-These older chicas were kick-ass, beautiful, strong souls who stayed in hostels strictly to keep the social juices flowing and to meet other solo travellers.
+At times, I pondered whether I was too old for the backpacking circuit (NEVER! ), but then I’d meet a woman my own age, or in their 50s and 60s.
+These older chicas were kick-ass, beautiful, and strong souls who stayed in hostels strictly to keep the social juices flowing and to meet other solo travellers.

 solo travel women lotzacurls photography loneliness

-Don't forget to call your parents!
+Don't forget to call home!

 Stay open and approach others

 In Greece, after offering to take someone's photo, I ended up enjoying a few cold beers in the sunshine with a kickass Scottish widow in her late 60s.
-She was an absolute hoot and one of the best drinking buddies I’ve ever had!
-Also, locals (patrons and employees in hostels and restaurants) are usually much friendlier when they know you're flying solo - they either think you're crazy or they feel sorry for you.
-Regardless, I've been offered friendly conversations and smiles (not to mention complimentary beer and dessert) just for sitting there on my own.
+She was an absolute hoot and one of the best drinking buddies I’ve ever had.
+I was so impressed with her zeal and unflinching willingness to grab life by the balls!

 Every once in a while, I’ll splurge on my own bedroom so that I don't have to chat with random roommates (or listen to them snore).
-Some of the coolest people I’ve met travel alone simply because they want to; they’re amongst the most confident, badass, self-assured, happy people with whom I’ve ever had the pleasure to share space.
+Some of the coolest people I’ve met travel alone simply because they want to; they’re amongst the most confident, badass, happy people with whom I’ve ever had the pleasure to share space.

 So don’t take any of it too seriously.
 There are many lovely people out there that, for some reason or another, you just won't jive with or will simply never have the time to get to know.

 And then!
 Then, there are the people that you’ll REALLY jive with...
 You may have to search them out or you may naturally fall into a friendship with them, but they’ll shape the fabric of your time abroad.
-Years afterwards, I may not recall every detail of the gothic Sevilla Cathedral, but I won't forget the orange-throwing battle with Jared, Jay, Ash and Kim that one Christmas Eve.
+Years later, I can't recall every detail of the gothic Sevilla Cathedral, but I won't forget the orange-throwing battle with Jared, Jay, Ash and Kim that one Christmas Eve.
 Or wearing lederhosen and a dirndl at Oktoberfest with Pat, singing madly as the oompah band played Metallica and somehow made it sound AWESOME.
 Or the yacht trip through the Whitsunday Islands, where I met a hilarious Swiss farm girl named Delphine.
 I will always have fond memories of Tammy, Danielle&Simon, Pia and Kailash in Thailand and be grateful for their beautiful spirits.
 As for Mr. Tom, well...
 We may not be friends for life, but he brought light back into my life and MADE my trip across Andalucia.
-Were these friendship ever to fade, the memories never will.
+Were these friendships ever to fade, the memories never will.

 Oh, and then there was that adorable guy Steve in Australia...